artur-oliveira/dfe/README.md

   is **mdfe**
 - _com.softart.dfe.storage.key.mdfe.return_reception_sync_: Prefix of the path where the MDF-e XML will be saved.
   Default value is **retMdfe**
-- _com.softart.dfe.storage.key.mdfe.proc_: Prefix of the path where the MDF-e XML will be saved.
-Default value is ** procMdfe**
 - _com.softart.dfe.storage.key.mdfe.status_service_: Prefix of the path where the MDF-e XML will be saved.
 Default value is **consStatServMdfe**
 - _com.softart.dfe.storage.key.mdfe.return_status_service_: Prefix of the path where the MDF-e XML will be saved.